gully/decotengu/doc/design.rst

 The DecoTengu data model is responsible for keeping results of DecoTengu calculations.

-The :class:`DecoTengu engine <decotengu.Engine>` class creates dive steps (:class:`Step class <decotengu.engine.Step>`) i.e. descent step or ascent
-step (see :ref:`design-dive-phase`).
+The :class:`DecoTengu engine <decotengu.Engine>` class creates dive steps, instances of :class:`Step class <decotengu.engine.Step>`, for example descent step or ascent step (see also :ref:`design-dive-phase`).
 The dive steps provide information about time of a dive, absolute pressure of dive depth, gas mix used or decompression model data.

 The decompression model data (:class:`Data class <decotengu.model.Data>`) is created by decompression model implementation and it carries information